uday07/Spark-ETL/README.md

 # Spark-ETL
-A repository with ETL examples for offloading Datawarehouse using PySpark API
+A repository with ETL examples for moving data between disparate source and targets using PySpark API